AST-Course/AST5110/README.md

 ### Fork this repository privately:
 [to create a fork follow the instructions](https://gist.github.com/0xjac/85097472043b697ab57ba1b1c7530274)

-### In case you want to do the course in a different environment, do the following:
+### It is recommended that you setup a separate (conda/mamba) environement for this course using the following:
 ```
 mamba create --name ast5110_course python=3.11
 mamba activate ast5110_course